buzden/deptycheck/docs/source/meta/index.rst

   - Only code blocks are checked during this test, inline snippets like :idris:`the (Vect 3 Nat) [1, 2, 3]` are not checked.
-  - Although, small letter filenames are meant to be used, fully qualified module name (if used) should use capitalised names, as Idris would expect, There is some machinery that capitalises file and dir names during docs testing.
+  - Although, small letter filenames are meant to be used, fully qualified module name (if used) should use capitalised names, as Idris would expect, There is some machinery that capitalises file and directory names during docs testing.
     You can look at :ref:`this section <sect-literate-sample>` for the example.

+This documentation is likely to be not yet full.
+There are a lot of places still to be filled.
+You can look at the list of places that are marked as "todos" :any:`here <todos>`.

 .. toctree::
   :hidden:

   test
+  todos